 Buy, Sell or Hold?
 Hold

-Cons: Although American reported a significant gain in revenue from the first quarter to the second, revenue was still significantly lower than the same quarter in 2019.
+Cons: Although American reported a significant revenue gain during the first three quarters of 2021, revenue was still significantly lower even in the third quarter of 2021 than the same quarter in 2019.

 2. Delta Air Lines Inc. (DAL)

-Delta reported earlier this year that spending on its co-branded credit cards is now up from pre-pandemic levels.
+Delta reported in 2021 that spending on its co-branded credit cards is now up from pre-pandemic levels.

 Cons: In addition to pandemic-related revenue loss and rising fuel costs, Delta carries significant debt from loans it took to ride out the pandemic.